Lough Rynn Castle: Extension and refurbishment of the castle (1889)

 The inheritor of the Lough Rynn estate was Sydney Clements' English-educated cousin who lived in Cavan, Colonel Henry Theophilus Clements, rather than the heir presumptive to the title who lived in England.
 This Colonel Clements embarked on an extensive expansion and refurbishment of the castle.
 He added a new wing, built a Baronial Hall designed by Thomas Drew with heavy plaster cornices, a large ornate Inglenook fireplace, and a fretted ceiling and walls wainscoted in solid English oak.
 Upon its completion in 1889, the principal floor of the house contained a main hall, Baronial Hall, chapel, reception room, living, room and dining room.
 Two pantries, a kitchen, study, smokehouse, and store were accessed by a separate entrance.
 In the basement there were stores and a wine cellar.
 There were fourteen bedrooms and four bathrooms upstairs.

 By 1952, when Marcus Clements took over the Lough Rynn estate, most of it had been sold off to former tenants under the land acts of the late nineteenth and early twentieth centuries.
 Clements lived there until the 1970s.
 The estate remained largely empty until 1990 when it was purchased by an Irish-American investor, Michael Flaherty.
 In 2001, Lough Rynn estate was purchased by the current owners, the Hanly family.
 They invested substantially in overhauling and modernising the house and estates.
 In September 2006, when Lough Rynn Castle finally opened as a hotel, the estate extended to three hundred acres.

 Hotel

 Castle

 Lough Rynn Castle Hotel now has forty-two bedrooms, a baronial hall, a library named after John McGahern, drawing room, piano room, bar, the award-winning Sandstone restaurant, as well as conference, bar and wedding facilities for up to three hundred guests in an adjoining function room.
-It is fully wheelchair accessible.
+It is wheelchair accessible.